 - 6 cups spring lettuce mix

-- 2 tsp Signature Kitchens stone ground Dijon mustard
+- 2 teaspoons Signature Kitchens stone ground Dijon mustard

-- 3/4 tsp pure maple syrup (can substitute agave nectar or honey)
+- ¾ teaspoon pure maple syrup can substitute agave nectar or honey

 - Place the bacon in a large skillet set over medium heat.
 Cook until golden brown and crisp, turning occasionally.
 Transfer to a paper towel to drain.

 - Break the spaghetti noodles in half and cook according to package directions.
 Drain and rinse with cold water.